Minnesota regulator approves rebuild of Enbridge Line 3 oil pipeline

 “Shame on you, you cowards!” one woman shouted before breaking into tears.

-Environmental groups and some indigenous communities oppose the project over concerns about spills and impact on tribal wild rice harvesting areas.
+The Standing Rock tribe led opposition in 2016 to the Dakota Access Pipeline in North Dakota, one of the most bitterly contested energy projects in years.
+It was eventually built.

+The coalition of Line 3 opponents is likely to formally request that the commission reconsider its approval, said Joe Plumer, lawyer for White Earth Nation.

 Business and labor groups say the $7 billion project, of which $2.5 billion would be spent in Minnesota, will create jobs and tax revenue.

 “It’s going to give everybody a real boost,” said Bob Schoneberger, who runs a piping contractor business in Duluth, Minnesota.